Devers hits solo shot, drives in 4; Red Sox beat Jays 5-4

 NEW ADDITION

 The Blue Jays announced before the game that they acquired RHP Wilmer Font from the Mets for cash considerations.
-Manager Charlie Montoyo said he plans to use him as an opener after he gets his work visa and joins the team.
+Montoyo said he plans to use him as an opener after he gets his work visa and joins the team.

 ESCAPED